va7sdf/artbergmann/albums/young_canadians/joyride_on_the_western_front/index.markdown

 ---
+artist: young canadians
-title: young canadians - joyride on the western front
+title: joyride on the western front
 slug: joyride_on_the_western_front
 ---
 (WNR 006 2M)